Virus-hit Spains Jobless Rate Jumps To 14.4 Percent - UrduPoint

 But the figure may actually be higher since INE said many workers who lost their jobs were classified as "inactive" because the survey carried out to determine the jobless rate was disrupted by the lockdown.

-The jobless figure also does not include the roughly 3.9 million workers who the government says have been temporarily laid off from their jobs.
+The jobless rate also does not include the roughly 3.9 million workers who the government says have been temporarily laid off from their jobs.

 Spain's leftist government has simplified rules for temporary layoffs, under which companies facing financial difficulties can temporarily suspend a worker's contract, while at the same time it had banned permanent dismissals during the pandemic to try to soften the blow to the economy from the COVID-19 outbreak.